-The most important thing to know before you start working with filters,

-    is that if you simply select the filter from the list, Photoshop is

-    going to apply that filter, an make a permanent change to your image.

-    For example, if I select the filter menu, then we just add something

-    like noise.
-When I click OK, we can see that Photoshop has actually

-    changed the information in the image.
-Unless I undo it right now, if I

-    were to save this file, I would actually be saving the changed pixels

-    and I couldn't get back to my original if I change my mind.
+The most important thing to know before you start working with filters is that if you simply select the filter from the list, Photoshop is going to apply that filter and make a permanent change to your image.
+For example, if I select the Filter menu and then we just add something like noise.
+When I click OK, we can see that Photoshop has changed the information in the image.
+Unless, I undo it right now, if I were to save this file, I would actually be saving the changed pixels and I couldn't get back to my original if I change my mind.

-    Find answers to the most frequently asked questions about Photoshop CC
+Find answers to the most frequently asked questions about Photoshop CC Essential Training.

-    Essential Training.

 Here are the FAQs that matched your search "":

 Sorry, there are no matches for your search ""—to search again, type in another word or phrase and click search.

 Access exercise files from a button right under the course name.

 Search within course videos and transcripts, and jump right to the results.

 Remove icons showing you already watched videos if you want to start over.